LeeSangMin0329/MetaLengthBuffer/README.txt

 		bool Read(recType& record, string key);
 			- Store the read record in the record passed as parameter.
-			  Returns true if read was successful or false.
+			  Returns true if read was successful.

 		void Remove(string key);
 			- Find and remove records with the same key.

 		void Append(recType& record, string key);
-			- Store record and key received as parameter.
+			- Store record and key.

 		void PrintIndex();
 			- Print all existing indexes.